alex-rodriguez-m/alex-rodriguez-m.github.io/_pages/cv.md

 Academic Services
 ======
-* Reviewer for: Materials Research Express, Engineering Research Express, and Physica Scripta.
+* Reviewer for: Materials Research Express, Engineering Research Express, Physica Scripta, Smart Materials and Structures, and European Journal of Physics.

 Professional Memberships
 ======
 * Chinese Society of Theoretical and Applied Mechanics (CSTAM)
-* American Society of Mechanical Engineers (ASME)
-* American Physical Society (APS)

 For an extended version, please check the following link: [CV](/_pages/CV.pdf)